P1eter/pAPPer/PROCESS.md

 # day 11
 I implemented the full screen activity for the movement joysticks.
 I also connected the volume bar for talking and fixed some bugs.

+# day 12
+Today I did a lot of bugfixing, design improvements, and I added an autonomous life button.